 As described in more depth in the Personal Statement section, one can imagine at least three different styles of essays, including biographical, introspective, and inspirational.
 Biographical essays tend to be a chronological description of relevant life experiences, but such essays often lack flair or distinction.
 Introspective essays can be especially revealing, but may be very difficult to write or relate to practical aspects of medicine.
 The dramatic essays usually entail some sort of "I want to save the world" and should be avoided unless you can cite convincing evidence that you actually have saved the world (several times).
 Frequently, a combination of the biographical and introspective approach can be effective.

-Dr. Edward Trachtenberg, a longtime premedical advisor and professor of organic chemistry at Clark and former editor of the Premedical Advisor's Reference Manual, likes to make the analogy between your essay and an NMR spectrum.
+The late Dr. Edward Trachtenberg, a longtime premedical advisor and professor of organic chemistry at Clark and former editor of the Premedical Advisor's Reference Manual, likes to make the analogy between your essay and an NMR spectrum.
 It must have both a baseline and peaks.
 A baseline is necessary for any of the peaks to be meaningful.
 In your essay there should be a "baseline" that makes it clear that you enjoy, or are at least comfortable with, science, and that you care about the health and well-being of others, and want to help them.
 Similarly, the peaks in an NMR spectrum provide the evidence that identifies unique aspects of the sample.
 In your essay, you should try to provide evidence that defines you as a unique individual and that justifies why you are qualified to become a doctor.
 Another useful analogy suggested by Dr. Trachtenberg is that your essay is similar to what you would want to convey about yourself to a potential mate on a blind date.
 You have personality traits and skills that cannot be discerned from GPA, MCAT scores, and letters of recommendation from faculty.
 It is up to you to convey at least some of these in your personal statement.

 Following receipt of your AMCAS application, medical schools will send you their own application, called a secondary application.
 They will charge a fee and will ask you to submit additional information, including why you are interested in their particular school.
 You should complete these applications as soon as possible, in part to convince the school that you are truly interested in them.
 However, you should take the time to answer the questions carefully and work with the Premedical and Predental Advisory Committee to avoid saying something that could be misinterpreted.
 Most schools will waive the secondary application fee if you have received an FAP waiver for the AMCAS application and/or MCAT registration.